Ahmedheggy/EFE_Labs/OpenShift/Lab15/README.md

 ![](result.png)

 ## Cleanup
-After verification, make sure to remove all resources created during this lab to keep your environment clean.
+After verification, make sure to remove all resources created during this lab to keep your environment clean